Introduction

 Some of the career options available to a sports psychologist include:

-• Providing consulting services to coaches and support staff to help create a team environment that achieves a maximum level of healthy motivation and trust.
+- Providing consulting services to coaches and support staff to help create a team environment that maximizes healthy motivation and trust.

-• Educating the public as a sport psychology lecturer.
+- Educating the public as a sports psychology lecturer.

 “Our alumni also work in other professional settings such as master resilience trainer/ performance expert with the U.S. Army, head coaches at various colleges, and program coordinator through the national First Tee Youth Golf Program, to name a few.”